sass/sass/doc-src/FAQ.md

 {#q-blank-page}

 There are several reasons these things might be happening.
-First of all, make sure `vendor/plugins/haml` really exists and has an `init.rb` file in there.
+First of all, make sure that Haml really is installed;
+either you've loaded the gem (via `config.gem` in Rails 2.3 or in the Gemfile in Rails 3), or `vendor/plugins/haml` exists and contains files.
 Then try restarting Mongrel or WEBrick or whatever you might be using.

 Finally, if none of these work,